 Flue Gas Desulfurization (FGD) to Witness Significant Demand

-To reduce the impact of sulfur-based pollutants, industries are implementing several measures, and has particularly emphasized on gas-phase desulfurization.
+To reduce the impact of sulfur-based pollutants, industries are implementing several measures, and have particularly emphasized on gas-phase desulfurization.
 Hence, flue gas desulfurization (FGD) is the most important technology developed for this purpose.

 The efficiency obtained using scrubbers range between 95% and 99%, at electricity generating power plants.
 Apart from the power plants, the FGD systems are also used in the waste-to-energy plants as well, offering efficiency in the range of 95-99%.

-In May 2019, Rudis constructed a flue gas desulfurization plant for 600 MW Unit 6 in thermal power plant Sostanj, that operates as one of the best plants in Europe.
-Outlet concentration of SO2 amounts to less than 100 mg/Nm3 (on average 20-30 mg/Nm3), maximum removal efficiency amounts to 99,75%.
+In May 2019, Rudis constructed a flue gas desulfurization plant for 600 MW Unit 6 in thermal power plant Sostanj that operates as one of the best plants in Europe.
+Outlet concentration of SO2 amounts to less than 100 mg/Nm3 (on average 20-30 mg/Nm3) and maximum removal efficiency amounts to 99,75%.

 Prices of FGD systems have reduced significantly over the years with technological advancements, while the maintenance costs of FGD systems remains high.
 Therefore, any breakthrough innovation in the servicing sector can open a huge opportunity for players in the sector.

-In Dec 2019, the Rite Ugljevik mine and coal power plant has switched on its desulfurization system.
+In December 2019, the Rite Ugljevik mine and coal power plant switched on its desulfurization system.
 The facility for the protection from the consequences of burning coal is expected to have a three-month test drive.

 To understand key trends, Download Sample Report

 Germany aims to cut greenhouse gas emissions (GHG) by 40% by 2020, 55% by 2030, and approximately 95% by 2050.
-The share of renewables in gross final energy consumption is to rise to 60 percent by 2050.
-Renewables are to make up a minimum of 80 percent of the country’s gross power consumption.
+The share of renewables in gross final energy consumption is to rise to 60% by 2050.
+Renewables are to make up a minimum of 80% of the country’s gross power consumption.

 In December 2018, the German government announced to provide additional funds to the cities, to tackle air pollution linked to diesel vehicle emissions.
 Hence, owing to such regulations and efforts, the demand for air quality control systems in the country is expected to grow during the forecast period.